|

 we continue to be a presence in the bars and on the scene.
 It is

+the driving force behind new initiatives to tackle stigma and discrimination.
 I would like to give a heartfelt thank-you to all the people,

 staff, volunteers and board members who have, in many different